-The diagnosis of cerebral palsy is generally made after birth, when there is evidence of either developmental delay or a movement disorder or both.
+The diagnosis of cerebral palsy is generally made after birth, when there is evidence of either developmental delay or a movement disorder or both, which is common for many birth injuries.
 Although many babies who are born severely asphyxiated at birth, and who demonstrate problems with feeding and/or have seizures, will clearly develop a full picture of cerebral palsy, the American Academy of Pediatrics recommends that its members do not diagnose a child with cerebral palsy before age two.
 Thus, many children who have or will show all of the clinical signs and symptoms of cerebral palsy, do not get officially diagnosed until after age two, and thus they may not qualify for some public programs and benefits which require a diagnosis of cerebral palsy.

 Therefore, in any case where there have been significant problems during labor and/or delivery, and the baby requires admission to the NICU because of birth depression, the parents should be aware of the potential for long-term consequences to the child and should insist on complete evaluation by a pediatric neurologist or developmental pediatrician to plan a course of therapy or other interventions early in the child’s life.
 Medical malpractice or negligence may be the cause of your child’s diagnosis of cerebral palsy.

 Facts about Cerebral Palsy